It was as though a stained-glass light bulb had gone off.

-Since arriving at Feinberg in September 2011, Neilson has overseen the addition of seven named professorships.
-Created in perpetuity, endowed professorships represent the highest honor a university can bestow upon its faculty.
+Since arriving at Feinberg in September 2011, Dr. Neilson has overseen the addition of 16 named professorships.
+Created in perpetuity, endowed professorships represent the highest accolade a university can bestow upon its faculty.